ncsa/ncsa_system_documentation/docs/source/common/transfer.rst

 .. code-block::

    ## ICC example:

-   ## testuser1 wants to transfer the "images" directory
+   ## testuser 1 transfers the "images" directory from their
+   ## local machine to a projects directory on the Campus Cluster

    [testuser1_machine] ~ % ls
    images

-   ## Transfer using rsync to a project directory
    [testuser1_machine] ~ % rsync -avP images testuser1@cc-xfer.campuscluster.illinois.edu:/projects/$teams_directory/

 Transferring from Remote Machine to Local Machine